Introduction

 Benefits of Using Minoxidil

-• Prevents Further Hair Loss: In many cases, it halts the progression of thinning hair.
+- Stops Additional Hair Loss: In most instances, it cessates the development of the thinning hair.

 How to Use Minoxidil Correctly

-1. Apply to Dry Scalp: Make sure your scalp is clean and dry before applying.
+- Apply to Dry Scalp: Apply only to a clean and dry scalp.

-2. Use the Right Amount: Typically, 1 mL twice a day.
+- Take the Right Amount: 1 mL is normally used twice a day.

-4. Let It Dry: Allow at least 2-4 hours before washing your hair or applying other products.
+- Let It Dry: From the time of the bath at least 2-4 hours must be allowed before washing your hair or other entity.

 Who Should Use Minoxidil?